 If you’re into Strava Art, leave a comment with a link below to share your routes, or share whatever else you know about the Nazca People, the Nazca Lines, and Earth Drawing in general.
 And don’t forget to sign up for the occasional creativity newsletter at the top of the page, or check back soon for more projects at BeCreativeNow.com.

-The soundtrack for the Strava Art and The Nazca Lines video is the song Wildfire by Ariel Bui, a talented artist and music teacher in Nashville, who I actually met through biking in the desert – check out more of her excellent sound and buy an album at arielbui.bandcamp.com.
+The soundtrack for the Strava Art and The Nazca Lines video is the song Wildfire by Ariel Bui, a talented artist and music teacher in Nashville – check out more of her excellent sound at arielbui.bandcamp.com.